dravind2/db_final_public_backend/README.md

-Note- scraping and cleaning data is housed in our private repo (data here is static- last updated as of 12/18/2024); please contact us with any questions/ if you want access to the src code.
+Note- scraping and cleaning code is housed in our private repo (data here is static- last updated as of 12/18/2024); please contact us with any questions/ if you want access to the src code.
 Thanks!

 ## SpellScribe 🪄